 FIGURE 4.
-GIS platform showing several layers of key logistics infrastructures for Indonesia
+GIS platform showing several layers of key logistics infrastructures for Indonesia SOURCE: Screenshot from Maptitude Mapping Software

-Results: Several layer of information both quantitative and qualitative in nature are integrated into a mapping platform, and key logistics information such as shortest paths and routings, flows of relief items, drive time or distance rings can be produced and visualized.
+Expected Outcome: Several layer of information both quantitative and qualitative in nature are integrated into a mapping platform, and key logistics information such as shortest paths and routings, flows of relief items, drive time or distance rings can be produced and visualized.
 This platform will eventually enable to pre-assess the performances of relief operations, while allowing to compare several network setups to identify the optimum that will guarantee maximum speed of response and its economic affordability (given a set of constraints)